Musicians and music lovers

 ATA's Action Alliance has the most-up-to-date information about loud music and its tinnitus risk.
 Musicians, researchers, doctors and others in the music industry who are concerned about this risk are warning other musicians and all music lovers about tinnitus and how to prevent hearing damage.
 Some are even developing products to help avoid this difficult condition.

-Jennifer Born, ATA Director of Public Affairs, informs us that tinnitus is a serious matter in the music world.
+Jennifer Born, ATA Director of Advocacy & Research, informs us that tinnitus is a serious matter in the music world.
 Performers, audio engineers and listeners of all types of music are at risk for noise-induced tinnitus and other hearing damage.
 Jenn interviews esteemed drummer Liberty DeVitto, jazz guitar legend Al Di Meola and drummer Joe Luoma.
 Read more.

 Neil Cherian, M.D., knows all about tinnitus.
 He is a practicing otoneurologist at the Cleveland Clinic and director of its newly launched Center for Performance Medicine.
 Dr. Cherian is a member of ATA’s Board of Directors.
 In his article, "Tinnitus and Musicians: Protect Your Hearing," he notes: “Professional musicians are in a difficult position since they rely on their ears for their livelihood, and they expose their ears to the rigors of their work.
 For many musicians, tinnitus can be considered a repetitive strain injury."
 Read more.

 There are many questions about what is too loud, how noise impairs hearing and how to avoid problems associated with noise exposure.
 Experts issue studies and write guidelines, but more research is needed into noise-induced tinnitus and hearing loss, and how to protect our hearing.
 Read more about our loud, noisy world and how to live in it.

 There's ringing in my ears.

 And no one to relate to, 'cept the sea"